 In a lunch talk, Berlin-based experts provided recommendations for shaping the accompanying exhibition, suggesting the inclusion of FLINTA-identifying leaders, collaborations with local changemakers, interactive elements, multimedia engagement, and intergenerational perspectives.
 Together, the event and exhibition reinforced solidarity and commitment to advancing women’s leadership and gender equity across Europe.

-The first exhibition of Mothers of Europe will take place from the 10th of March until the 6th of April in Berlin.
+The first exhibition of Mothers of Europe took place from the 10th of March until the 2nd of April in Berlin.

 Mothers of Europe has received funding under Grant Agreement no 101143916, from the European Education and Culture Executive Agency (EACEA) under the Citizens, Equality, Rights and Values Programme (CERV) programme.
 Project is implemented in 6 countries (Czechia, Germany, Greece, Hungary, Poland and Spain).